fkie/ietf-restconf-testcases/README.md

         "body": <path of a XML or JSON file to be send in text as the query body or NULL if no body should be sent> },
+    "rpc": {
+        "datapath": "<yang schema datapath the RPC should handle>", "input": <file with expected input of RPC or NULL for no input", "output": <file with expected output of RPC or NULL for no output" }
     "response": {
         "status": <expected numeric status code>,
         "headers": {